Sunwood-ai-labs/HarmonAI_III/docs/README.en.md

 ## 🙏 Acknowledgements

-Many open-source projects have inspired the development of HarmonAI III.
+HarmonAI III has drawn inspiration from many open-source projects.
 We especially thank the developers of AIRA and IRIS.
-We also thank iris-s-coon and Maki.
+Thanks also to iris-s-coon and Maki.

 ---

 HarmonAI III is an excellent starter kit for achieving an AI-driven development process.
-Let's start developing innovative AI projects based on this template!
+Start developing innovative AI projects based on this template!